 Miller, a senior reporter for ProPublica; Rose, a criminal justice reporter; Faturechi, an investigative reporter; and Chang, a creative story technologist, were each honored for their distinguished reporting on National Defense.
 Bender, senior White House reporter for the Wall Street Journal, was recognized for his distinguished reporting of the Presidency.
 The $5,000 awards recognize journalists whose high standards for accuracy and substance help foster a better public understanding of National Defense and the Presidency.

-This year, the award will be presented by Michael Ford, son of the late President Gerald R. Ford and Chairman of the Gerald R. Ford Presidential Foundation, at the Foundation’s Annual Dinner on Monday, June 3, 2019, at The Capitol Hill Club in Washington, D.C.
+This year, the awards will be presented virtually by Michael Ford, son of President Gerald R. Ford and chairman of the Gerald R. Ford Presidential Foundation.

 The Gerald R. Ford Presidential Foundation sponsors the Gerald R. Ford Journalism Prize for Distinguished Reporting on the Presidency and National Defense to recognize and encourage thoughtful, insightful, and enterprising work by journalists covering the presidency and national defense.

 About the Gerald R. Ford Presidential Foundation